Are Acorns Edible? Yes & No, Let Me Explain…

 Each specific acorns have a different ratio of fat/carbs/protein.

-This ratio helps determines the best way to process them into a food source.
+This ratio determines the best way to process them into flour.

-Even if you can’t figure out the exact species, knowing a red oak from a white oak can be helpful, as you can see in the chart below.
+Even if you can’t figure out the exact species, knowing a red oak from a white oak is helpful.

-This allows you to determine how to proceed with your harvested acorns.
+This allows you to determine how best to proceed.

-Some of the best acorns for harvest are those considered “sweet,” meaning they’re low in tannins.
+Some of the best acorns for harvest are considered “sweet,” meaning low in tannins.

-Many of these species also produce large acorns, which means fewer to peel when the time comes!
+Many of these species also produce large acorns, which means fewer to peel!

 How To Harvest Acorns For Food

-Once acorns begin to fall from the tree, it’s time to harvest!
+Once acorns fall from the tree, it’s time to harvest!

-I gathered about 50 lbs of acorns in just a few minutes!
+I gathered about 50 lbs. of acorns in minutes!

-Splits and other damage allow water to get inside or the acorn “meat” to dry out.
+Splits and other damage allow water to enter the acorn “meat” to dry out.

 And a small hole is a clear sign of an oak weevil larvae and a rotten acorn.

-After you get your harvest home, there are several ways to remove the tannins and eliminate the bitterness.
+After you get your harvest home, several ways exist to remove the tannins.

 The best way is to cold-leach them in water.